 Safari is opened with the Siri command "open Safari" or by locating the app and double tapping.
 If you are using another app, Mail for example, and come across an item that VoiceOver describes as a link, then this contains the address of a web page.
 Double tapping will open Safari automatically at that web page.

-Safari offers two screen layout options.
-These options may be set at Settings / Apps / Safari in the Tabs section.
+Safari offers three screen layout options on iPhone.
+These options can be set at Settings / Apps / Safari in the Tabs section.

 Open Safari.
 VoiceOver will speak the item on which it is currently focused.
-This will probably be the page menu button.
+This will probably be the page menu button if you have selected Top Layout.
 Swiping right should take you to the address field.
 If that doesn't work, slide a finger slowly down from top centre of the screen until you find the address field.
 This will normally contain the address of the last web page you visited or display the text search or enter website name.
 Lift your finger.

-Double tap now to enter the address of the web page that you want to visit.
+Having located the address field, double tap to enter the address of the web page that you want to visit.
 You will probably hear "address, text field, is editing".
-This will be followed by the address of the last web page you visited and this will be selected so that it will be replaced by whatever you type or dictate.
+This will be followed by the address of the last web page you visited and this will be selected so that it will be replaced automatically by whatever you enter.

 Safari should now be displaying the web page you selected.

-At this point, it's worth noting that some web pages are written very badly and won't work well with screen readers.
+At this point, it's worth noting that some web pages are written very badly and won't work well with screen readers like VoiceOver.
 Most modern web sites work reasonably well with screen readers and many are now totally accessible to screen reader users.
 If the web site you want to use isn't accessible, there is no easy fix.
 Let's assume for now that the website is accessible.

 There is no best way to explore web pages.
 It's a personal choice and may also be dependent on the way the website is organised.